AnonymousPlanet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 Yes but expect some captchas and your phone number will definitely be required

-It's no secret that Intagram is part of Facebook however it's more lenient than Facebook when it comes to user verification.
+It's no secret that Instagram is part of Facebook however it's more lenient than Facebook when it comes to user verification.
 It's quite unlikely you'll get suspended or banned after signing-up.
 But it could help.

 For instance I noticed that you'll have less issues creating a Facebook account if you already have a valid Instagram account.
 You should always create an Instagram account before attempting Facebook.